Gourab-Ghosh/timecat-rs/README.md

 Timecat is open-sourced under the [GNU GENERAL PUBLIC LICENSE](https://github.com/Gourab-Ghosh/timecat-rs/blob/master/LICENSE).
 You are free to use, modify, and distribute it under the same license.

 ## Contributing
-We welcome contributions!
 Feel free to fork the repository, make improvements, and submit pull requests.
 You can also report issues or suggest features through the GitHub issue tracker.